ok-potato/aau/README.md

 [A Framework for Approximate Generalization in Quantitative Theories](https://doi.org/10.1007/978-3-031-10769-6_34).

 # Using the program
-This section contains a breakdown of the parameters you can provide the algorithm with, and how you can interpret the results.
+This section breaks down the parameters you can provide, and how you can interpret the generated solutions.

+> TODO: this section gives an overview of the theory as well, so that should also be introduced here

+> TODO: explain the basic idea of a generalization
+> <br>in particular the idea of variable substitution
+> <br>"as specific as possible"

 ---
-### Problem
+### 🔍 Problem
 An anti-unification problem can be defined using the `Problem` builder class.
 Calling `Problem.run()` executes the program.
 For example: